Current Rotating Medical Students

 Dr. Jonathan Jones and the EM educational team have worked hard to create a month that is educational, rewarding, and fun for you as a learner.
 Both residents and attendings will be working to share our knowledge and skills with you while continuing to care for our patients.
 The emergency department is a dynamic, exciting place, and we encourage you to jump right in and learn as much as you can!
 Feel free to contact either of us with any questions or concerns you may have regarding the rotation or regarding emergency medicine in general.

-- Grade determination sheet (To be signed and turned in at you orientation)|
+- Grade determination sheet (To be signed and turned in at your orientation)